stuartellis/sve-personal-website/content/articles/tf-monorepo-tooling.md

 ### Creating a Context

+Contexts provide configurations for TF.
 Before you manage resources with TF, first create at least one context:

 ```shell
 TFT_CONTEXT=dev task tft:context:new
 ```

-This creates a new context.
 Edit the `context.json` file in the directory `tf/contexts/<CONTEXT>/` to set the `environment` name and specify the settings for the [remote state](https://opentofu.org/docs/language/state/remote/) storage that you want to use.

 > This tooling currently only supports Amazon S3 for remote state storage.